JVital2013/goestools-win/README.md

 - benchmark
 - compute_sync_words
 - dcsdump - Old DCS lrit files only.
 New ones don't work on Linux either.
 - unzip - Can extract zips with a single file in it, like the data section of NWS/EMWIN lrit image files.
-For debugging purporses
+For debugging purposes.

 ### Untested
 - goesproc with GOES-N data - goesproc has been validated against GOES-R data only
-- packetdump - takes samples into STDIN and does some analysis - little used debug tool that can't easily be used AFAIK
+- packetdump - takes LRIT packets into STDIN and does some analysis.
+Tricky to use on windows, but would probably work.

 ### Does not work
-- goesemwin (no longer needed as there are no GOES-N satellites with LRIT/EMWIN active.
-EMWIN for GOES-R works fine via goesproc)
+- goesemwin - No longer needed as there are no GOES-N satellites with LRIT/EMWIN active.
+EMWIN for GOES-R works fine via goesproc.
+It should be easy to fix if needed in the future.

 ## Compiling
 May the odds be ever in your favor